Looking for a luxury cultural break by the sea? The Coastal Culture Trail makes for a wonderfully special weekend away.

 Heading over to Bexhill, take a walk on the beautiful contemporary seafront and soak up the sun on the beach.
 The De La Warr Pavilion café, universally agreed to serve the best coffee in town, is a great place to stop for a bite to eat with stunning views over the English Channel and delicious light lunches, freshly made to order.
 Like Hastings, Bexhill has a range of vintage and antique shops if you are in the mood for a little retail therapy.

 If you are looking to stay in Bexhill, check out the fantastic range of live evening events.
 De La Warr Pavilion hosts world-class live music, comedy and a range of other performances as well outdoor film screenings in the summer months.
 Stop over at Seaspray B&B, which offers boutique bed and breakfast accommodation in an elegant Victorian townhouse.

 Eastbourne boasts the only 5* hotel on the English coast, The Grand Hotel.
 The magnificent Victorian building, located right on the seafront, offers luxury accommodation with sea views.
 There you can relax and enjoy spa treatments or take afternoon tea after you have explored the collection and exhibitions at the Towner Gallery.
 Book a tour of the fantastic Rathfinny Estate while you are in the area and dinner at Cru Wine Bar.

 Have a gallery experience with a difference with Towner Art Gallery’s exclusive curator led store tours, which give an exclusive behind-the-scenes glimpse at some of Towner’s marvellous collection of almost 6,000 works of art.

-When you’re done, come up to Towner’s second floor cafe, and enjoy an enticing selection of gorgeous handmade cakes, filled artisan flat breads, craft beer and wines while you soak up the views of the Sussex Downs.
+When you’re done, come up to Towner’s second floor cafe, and enjoy an enticing selection of gorgeous handmade cakes, and indulge in the summer menu while you soak up the views of the Sussex Downs.